stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/ga360-object.md

     description: |
       Details and credentials for the Google Cloud Platform (GCP) IAM service account Stitch will use to replicate data.

       This data is generated when a [JSON project key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys){:target="new"} is created for the service account using the GCP Console.
-Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#create-gcp-iam-service-account" }}) for instructions on obtaining this credential."
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#create-gcp-iam-service-account" }}) for instructions on obtaining this credential.
     value: |
       {
            "type": "service_account",